The best free media player

 Potplayer gives you remarkably granular control over your media.
 The Video menu alone has options to sharpen, de-noise, rotate or tweak picture levels, resize, rotate or crop, adjust brightness, contrast, hue and saturation, configure 3D playback, capture and record video, and much, much more.

-This power does bring some complexity, but most of the advanced features are kept out of the way.
+This power does bring some complexity, but most of the media player's advanced features are kept out of the way.
 Learn the bits you need, like pressing [W] or [E] to increase/ decrease brightness, and you can forget about everything else.

 Article continues below